Tangelo1/Drivebase_Toolset/README.md

 2. Edit the config file in /lib/ to your desired settings.
 3. Run Install tool as sudo in /osx/
    - *You may have to chmod +x on this file.*

+**This will install the automatic tool with an hourly sudo launchctl job.**